-Carbon Dioxide (CO2) is a unique, multifaceted gas that is absolutely critical in applications you love like dispensed soda or draught beer, as well as in some not so well know applications like waste water treatment, incubation, and even fire suppression.
+Carbon Dioxide (CO2) is a unique, multifaceted gas that is absolutely critical in applications you love, like dispensed soda or draught beer.
+Carbon Dioxide also can be found in some not so well known applications like wastewater treatment, incubation, and even fire suppression.

-Every day, CO2Meter receives dozens of customer inquiries in regards to CO2 safety devices.
-One of the first questions our technical sales team tries to determine is whether a fixed CO2 detector or a portable CO2 detector is really best for the customers overall requirements, industry, and needs.
+Every day, CO2Meter receives dozens of customer inquiries in regard to CO2 safety devices.
+One of the first questions our technical sales team tries to determine is whether a fixed CO2 detector or a portable CO2 detector is really best for the customer's overall requirements, industry, and needs.

 It is always important to remember, that regardless of your environment or application, CO2 is an odorless, tasteless, and colorless gas that can only be detected by using devices that are designed to accurately measure the concentration of the gas.

 While some industry veterans will tell you they "feel a tingle" or "get an acidic taste in their mouth" when CO2 levels are elevated a typical employee, guest, or family member needs protection and proper monitoring to warn them of hazardous conditions.

 According to The Occupational Safety Hazard Administration (OSHA), the initial alarm/warning for CO2 exposure is 5,000 ppm Time Weighted Average (essentially an average of all the readings over a rolling 8 hr. period).

 CO2 concentrations higher than 5,000 ppm can lead to adverse health effects, injury and even death.

 Standard industrial practices are for anyone handling CO2, whether it be in the form of dry ice, cylinders, or in bulk distribution to always be aware of proper CO2 safety precautions to prevent injury.
 Every company has its own policies and procedures to help drive employee education, awareness, and performance.